openbabel/documentation/Fingerprints/spectrophore.rst

 ------------

 |specs|\ [#trademark]_ are one-dimensional descriptors generated from the property
 fields surrounding the molecules.
-The technology allows the accurate description of molecules in terms of their surface properties or fields.
+This technology allows the accurate description of molecules in terms of their surface properties or fields.
 Comparison of molecules' property fields provides a robust structure-independent method of aligning actives from different chemical classes.
 When applied to molecules such